Atemo-C/NixOS-configuration/README.md

 This current configuration is still what I use on my main PC, and as such, it will be kept up-to-date, no problem there.
 However, improvements mentioned earlier will come at a later date this year, for I have lots of things to do, but it is very exciting indeed! \
 A list of improvements that have been achieved in the experimental branch and/or the installation on my HP 250 G6 can be found [here](https://github.com/Atemo-C/NixOS-configuration?tab=readme-ov-file#improvements), at the bottom of this README.

+## Update
+Nearly done!
+I have grinded a lot in the past few days in the experimental branch, and have begun testing on a few fresh clean installations.
+There are still quite a few things that need testing, fixing…but I am getting there.

 ---

 ![Screenshot of the desktop on my HP 250 G6](https://github.com/Atemo-C/NixOS-configuration/blob/main/Desktop.webp)